Share-Based Compensation and Other Benefit Plans

 Defined Contribution Plan

 We maintain the Penn Virginia Corporation and Affiliated Companies Employees 401(k) Plan (the “401(k) Plan”), a defined contribution plan, which covers substantially all of our employees.
 We provide matching contributions on our employees’ elective deferral contributions up to six percent of compensation up to the maximum statutory limits.
 The 401(k) Plan also provides for discretionary employer contributions.
-The expense recognized with respect to the 401(k) Plan was $0.6 million, $0.5 million, $0.1 million and $0.5 million for the years ended December 31, 2018 and 2017, the Successor period from September 13, 2016 through December 31, 2016, and the Predecessor period from January 1, 2016 through September 12, 2016, respectively, and is included as a component of “General and administrative expenses” in our Statements of Operations.
-Amounts representing accrued obligations to the 401(k) Plan of $0.3 million and $0.2 million are included in the “Accounts payable and accrued expenses” caption on our Consolidated Balance Sheets as of December 31, 2018 and 2017, respectively.
+The expense recognized with respect to the 401(k) Plan was $0.9 million, $0.6 million, $0.5 million for the years ended December 31, 2019, 2018 and 2017, respectively, and is included as a component of “General and administrative expenses” in our Statements of Operations.
+Amounts representing accrued obligations to the 401(k) Plan of $0.3 million and $0.3 million are included in the “Accounts payable and accrued expenses” caption on our Consolidated Balance Sheets as of December 31, 2019 and 2018, respectively.

 Defined Benefit Pension and Postretirement Health Care Plans

 We maintain unqualified legacy defined benefit pension and defined benefit postretirement health care plans which cover a limited population of former employees that retired prior to January 1, 2000.
-The combined expense recognized with respect to these plans was less than $0.1 million, $0.1 million, less than $0.1 million and less than $0.1 million for the years ended December 31, 2018 and 2017, the Successor period from September 13, 2016 through December 31, 2016 and the Predecessor period from January 1, 2016 through September 12, 2016, respectively, and is included as a component of “General and administrative expenses” in our Statements of Operations.
-The combined unfunded benefit obligations under these plans were $1.4 million and are included within the “Accounts payable and accrued expenses” (current portion) and “Other liabilities” (noncurrent) captions on our Consolidated Balance Sheets as of December 31, 2018 and 2017.
+The combined expense recognized with respect to these plans was less than $0.1 million for each year ended December 31, 2019, 2018 and 2017, and is included as a component of “Other, net” in our Statements of Operations.
+The combined unfunded benefit obligations under these plans were $1.4 million and are included within the “Accounts payable and accrued expenses” (current portion) and “Other liabilities” (noncurrent portion) captions on our Consolidated Balance Sheets as of December 31, 2019 and 2018.